wadewegner/wadewegner.github.com/_posts/2014-08-07-build-a-windows-8-app-for-salesforce-with-no-code-using-project-siena.md

 <iframe src="http://channel9.msdn.com/Blogs/Wade-Wegner-s-Channel-9-Blog/Create-a-Windows-8-App-with-Salesforce-Data-Using-Project-Siena/player?h=405&w=720" style="height:405px;width:720px;" allowFullScreen frameBorder="0" scrolling="no" ></iframe>

+(Watch in full screen for the best experience.)

 I think this is a pretty compelling approach to enabling a business user to build a rich application that allows them to interact with different services.

 This is only the tip of the iceburg.
 Take a look at the other [Project Siena tutorials](http://channel9.msdn.com/Blogs/Microsoft-Project-Siena) to get more ideas about how you can use Project Siena to build applications.